TencentEdgeOne/edgefunctions-examples/README.md

 ## Get Started

-Detailed instructions can be found in ourt  [Getting Started](https://edgeone.ai/document/53373?product=edgedeveloperplatform).
+Detailed instructions can be found in our  [Getting Started](https://edgeone.ai/document/53373?product=edgedeveloperplatform).

 ## Examples